seek4science/seek/tech/upgrading.md

     sudo apt install graphviz python3.7-dev python3.7-distutils python3-pip

-**Note** the requirement to setup Apache Solr, which is no longer bundled together with FAIRDOM-SEEK.

 ### Set RAILS_ENV

 **If upgrading a production instance of SEEK, remember to set the RAILS_ENV first**